-Family Support Workers and PSHE Subject leaders for PSHE to plan whole school recovery programme alongside SENDCO and Family Support Workers.
-School to work with ECM education in relation to cognitive load to ensure that the teachers and TAs are fully understanding the impact of the pandemic on learning. meeting with their new starter so that the child is confident in joining. (£600) We are St James' video to raise aspirations - Summer 2021.(£2000) PSHE curriculum - metacognition resources and books for staff, INSET / Twilight training FSW mental health training and time to be released from class.
-Virtual tour is available on the website and has been used to support transition for new pupils and for the pupils moving to new classes in September.
-St James' video has been created and will be shared once this has been finalised - raising aspirations for all. --- -- --- -- i.
+Subject leaders for PSHE to plan whole school recovery programme alongside SENDCO and Family Support Workers.
+School to work with ECM education in relation to cognitive load to ensure that the teachers and TAs are fully understanding the impact of the pandemic on learning. (£600) We are St James' video to raise aspirations - Summer 2021.(£2000) PSHE curriculum - metacognition resources and books for staff, INSET / Twilight training FSW mental health training and time to be released from class. for all.
+Total budgeted cost i.
 Targeted approaches Desired outcome Chosen action/approach Impact (once reviewed) Staff lead Review date?
-1-to-1 and small group tuition Identified children will have significantly increased rates of reading fluency and prosody.
-All teaching assistants will be deployed to encourage Reading Fluency.
-Autumn term review Covid-19 did impact on TA 1:1 and small group tuition through the autumn term due to staff absence/ Feb 21
+1-to-1 and small group tuition Identified children will have significantly increased rates of All teaching assistants will be deployed to encourage Reading Fluency.
+Autumn term review Covid-19 did impact on TA 1:1 and small group tuition through the Feb 21 reading fluency and prosody.
+They will be able to comprehend reading better as a result of being able to read at pace without spending their Additional release time and training to support the delivery of the reading fluency project.
+Additional PPE autumn term due to staff absence/ bubble closures.
+School Exploring NTP from Spring 2/summer term working memory decoding.
+They will be confident readers and dips in reading attainment will be negated. purchased to enable intervention. (£750) NELI training has been completed.